junglok/tem-docs/docs/account/ssh.md

 !!! note "Enabling OTP"

-    When you first connect to the login servers, you can log-in using only your password (or initial password), but you MUST immediately receive OTP (One-Time-Password)s for two-factor authentication.
+    When connecting first to the login servers, you can log-in using only your password (or initial password), but you MUST immediately receive OTP (One-Time-Password)s for two-factor authentication.
 After the sucessful login, at ssh terminal, please follow the [GSDC OTP GUIDE](./otp.md) to enable it.

 ## Linux/Mac Users

+On the Linux/Mac environment, users can execute the built-in `ssh` command in order to connect and access GSDC TEM login servers.

 === "tem-ui-al9.sdfarm.kr"
     ``` yaml linenums="1"